Richie Beirach

 Richard Alan Beirach (born 23 May 1947) is an American jazz pianist and composer.

 Early life

 Beirach was born in New York City.
 He initially studied both classical music and jazz.
 While still attending high school, he took lessons from pianist Lennie Tristano.
 Beirach later entered the Berklee College of Music.
 After one year, he left Berklee and began attending the Manhattan School of Music.
-While there, he studied with Ludmilla Ulehla.
-In 1972, he graduated from the Manhattan School of Music with a Master's Degree in Music Theory and Composition.
+While there, he studied with Ludmila Ulehla.
+In 1972, he graduated with a master's degree in Music Theory and Composition.

 Career

-In 1972 Beirach began working with Stan Getz.
+In 1972, Beirach began working with Stan Getz.
 He also worked with Chet Baker.
 Beirach has maintained an ongoing musical partnership with David Liebman from the late-1960s to the present in the groups Lookout Farm and Quest.
 In addition, Liebman and Beirach have frequently performed and recorded as a duo.

 Several of Beirach's compositions – "Leaving" and "Elm", for instance – have found their way into the jazz standard repertoire.